An owner-builder is someone who can do ‘owner-builder work’ under a permit issued by NSW Fair Trading.

-Only one owner-builder permit can be issued within any 5-year period, unless the application and any earlier permit relate to the same land, or special circumstances exist.
+Only one owner-builder permit can be issued within any five-year period, unless the application and any earlier permit relate to the same land, or special circumstances exist.

 Most building work needs the following approvals before work can start.

-Approval for the work (a construction certificate) can be given by either your local council or an accredited certifier.
+Approval for the work (a construction certificate) can be issued by either your local council or an accredited certifier.

-During construction, the building work must also be inspected by council or an accredited certifier to check that it meets national building standards (the Building Code of Australia).
+During construction, the building work can also be inspected by council or an accredited certifier to check that it meets national building standards.